potatowagon/copinicoos/README.md

 copernicus-downloader

 ### Installation
 First install python.
 Then clone this repository.
-Runs only on Unix systems, ie Linux and Mac
+Runs only on Unix systems, ie. Linux and Mac

 ### Setup
 cd to cloned repository, and give run access to the setup script
 ```
 chmod +x setup.sh
+./setup.sh
 ```

 #### Set Remote repository